 Download GPS Logbooks [iTunes link]

-This app is awesome for geocachers!
+is awesome for geocachers!
 I take a load of pictures out in the woods, and sometime (ye gads), I forget to lock in where the pic was taken.
 While it is true that lots of apps give the coordinates of a flashy snappy picture right on the spot, few let you go back in and ADD pictures that came off of other cameras or phones.

 GPS-Logger is sweet because you can go back and ADD those photos taken on “un-smart” cameras.